isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 By contrast, symptoms are unobservable manifestations of a disorder that can only be perceived by the client.
 A syndrome is a collection of signs and symptoms that co-occur and may reflect a particular disorder.

-# Chapter 13: Evidence-Based Assessment
+# Chapter 13 Abstract "Evidence-Based Assessment":

 Evidence-based assessment involves using assessment devices that are clinically relevant, culturally sensitive, and scientifically sound.
 Standards are available for excellent tests.